Table of Contents Show

 As vaccinations ramped up and COVID-19 cases dwindled, restrictions began to lift in 2021.
 Even as most indicators show that we’re emerging from the pandemic, many people remain hesitant to engage in traditional travel.

-While 2020 was a banner year for the RV industry, 2021 is poised to shatter those records.
+While 2020 was a banner year for the RV industry, 2021 shattered those records.
 Many workforces turned to work-from-home modules after seeing how successful it was during the shutdown in early 2020.
-With the Delta Variant running through populations, many crews might be returning to work-from-home positions.
-Therefore, they have more ability to travel.

 These are all just scenarios contributing to the main reasons prices will remain high: low inventory and high demand.